annotation/stam/README.md

 The ``value`` property is a ``DataValue`` instance that holds the actual value along with its data type.

-The ``_referenced_by`` attribute of ``AnnotationData`` links back to all annotations that instantiate this exact same content, this is effectively a reverse index to facilitate search.
-It is *OPTIONAL*.
+*Extended model:* The ``_referenced_by`` attribute of ``AnnotationData`` links back to all annotations that instantiate this exact same content, this is effectively a reverse index to facilitate search.
+It is *RECOMMENDED* for implementations to do efficient querying.

 ### Class: DataKey